Creating Shareholder Value

 Home Depot associates are encouraged to initiate creative and innovative ways to serve our customers and improve the business as well as spread best practices throughout the company.

 Tom Rivers, N.J.

 In the days following Superstorm Sandy, Drew was in disbelief about the level of destruction, but was determined to help.
-He partnered with a friend who owns a printing company and created shirts with a simple logo, “Restore the Store” to raise funds and ultimately donated more than $500,000 to help with clean-up efforts.
+He partnered with a friend who owns a printing company and created shirts with a simple logo, “Restore the Shore” to raise funds and ultimately donated more than $500,000 to help with clean-up efforts.

 In addition, Drew worked with homeowners and contractors to help coordinate rebuilding projects and made sure they knew Home Depot was here to help.

 The key to our success is treating people well.
 We do this by encouraging associates to speak up and take risks, by recognizing and rewarding good performance and by leading and developing people so they may grow.